Valzu4/Moottoritesteri/readme.md

-# this is a readme
+# Motor tester
+This project is a motor tester for testing vending machine motors for various different fault types.